trading-tournaments.com

 Lock-up periods on tournament prizes — what they mean

-A lock-up period requires the trader to keep the prize on the platform for a specified time before withdrawal.
-Some are days, some are months.
-Knowing the lock period changes the real value of the prize and whether it's worth optimizing for.
+A lock-up period forces the trader to keep the prize on the platform for a set time before withdrawal.

 By Eugene Loza